 Each year, thousands of people and hundreds of local companies and organizations support the United Way Campaign through workplace and individual giving.
 Locally, United Way partners with Community Health Charities in the largest annual fundraising effort in Connecticut for health and human services.
 The campaign raises funds for a variety of nonprofit organizations, including local programs and initiatives supported by United Way Community Investment.
 Last year, more than $22 million was raised by 400 local workplaces and 30,000 donors.

 What choices do I have when making my gift to the campaign?

 You may make a gift to United Way Community Investment or a specific focus area (education, financial security, health or basic needs) and/or a designated gift to a 501(c)(3) nonprofit organization of your choice.
 Please visit our Donor FAQ for more information.

 Why give to United Way?

-By giving to United Way Community Investment, you support funding for programs and initiatives that help youth to graduate high school ready for college and a career and lower-to-moderate income families to become more financially secure.
-Community Investment also funds programs and services that provide access to immediate, emergency basic needs such as food and shelter.
+By giving to United Way, you support funding for programs and initiatives that help youth to graduate high school ready for college and a career and lower-to-moderate income families to become more financially secure.
+United Way also funds programs and services that provide access to immediate, emergency basic needs such as food and shelter.

-Gifts to United Way Community Investment stay local and are monitored by trusted, experienced and knowledgeable volunteers.
+Gifts to United Way of Central and Northeastern Connecticut stay local and are monitored by trusted, experienced and knowledgeable volunteers.
 The volunteers ensure that gifts are well-spent to produce real results and that effective management, governance, and financial accountability standards are upheld by our community partners.
 All of United Way’s community partners receive a portion of your gift to Community Investment.

 For a partner listing, click here.

 How were gifts to United Way invested?

 Through gifts last year, more than $7.75 million was awarded to local programs and initiatives that help children and families in our community.

 - More than $4 million to ensure children and youth who are behind — or at risk of falling behind — can start school ready to succeed, become proficient readers at a young age, stay on track in middle school, and earn their high school diploma so they are prepared for college or a career.